Week 4 HW: Protein Design

 | Energy score | 1.3747 | 0.8107 |

-In the context of ProteinMPNN, a lower score suggests that the new sequence is potentially more stable or fits the target backbone more optimally.
-This matches the pLDDT and pTM improvements noted above.
+In ProteinMPNN, a lower score suggests the new sequence is potentially more stable or a better fit for the target backbone.
+This matches the pLDDT and pTM improvements above.

-As noted above, the predicted structure after ProteinMPNN had higher pLDDT and pTM compared to the original.
+As noted above, the predicted structure after ProteinMPNN has higher pLDDT and pTM than the original.

 Bacteriophage Engineering